 Applications

-Applications for October 2024 intake will open September 2023.
+Applications for October 2024 are now closed.

 Programme overview

-The MSc in Clinical Trials is the first post graduate programme proposed by the European Heart Academy that allows part-time distance learning.
+The MSc in Clinical Trials is the first postgraduate programme proposed by the European Heart Academy that allows part-time distance learning.

 The course will provide participants with in-depth training and understanding of how to plan and conduct randomised clinical trials.